- How Sleep Works

 The Snuggle-Pedic qualifies for free shipping to all 50 states.
 It is backed by a 120-night sleep trial, as well as a 20-year warranty (one of the lengthiest pillow warranties available).

-Like other shredded memory foam pillows, the Easy Breather from Nest Bedding offers close conforming and great pressure relief.
+An ideal choice for side sleepers, the Easy Breather from Nest Bedding features a shredded memory foam fill that works to alleviate pressure points that build in the neck and shoulders.
 It also sleeps fairly cool due to good circulation within the interior and a breathable cover made of Tencel® lyocell.
 Additionally, the pillow is exceptionally moldable, and can be scrunched and squeezed into different positions.
-This can be beneficial for sleepers who prefer to cuddle with pillows.
+This can be beneficial for side sleepers who prefer to cuddle with pillows.

 The Easy Breather is considered a ‘Medium’ in terms of firmness, which is one of the most popular firmness settings among all sleepers.
-It is suitable for most people in the light weight (less than 130 pounds) and average weight (130 to 230 pounds) groups, as well as heavier individuals who prefer pillows that are less firm, The loft is fully adjustable, making the pillow suitable for those whose thickness preferences frequently change, as well..
+It is suitable for most people in the light weight and average weight groups, as well as heavier individuals who prefer pillows that are less firm, The loft is fully adjustable, making the pillow suitable for those whose thickness preferences frequently change, as well.

 Nest Bedding offers free shipping anywhere in the contiguous U.S. The Easy Breather is backed by a 100-night sleep trial and a two-year warranty.